D-Star-AI/dsRAG/README.md

 ```

 #### Basic customization
 Now let's look at an example of how we can customize the configuration of a KnowledgeBase.
-In this case, we'll customize it so that it only uses OpenAI (useful if you don't have API keys for Anthropic and Cohere).
+In this case, we'll customize it so that it only uses OpenAI (useful if you don't have an API key for Cohere).
 To do so, we need to pass in a subclass of `LLM` and a subclass of `Reranker`.
 We'll use `gpt-4o-mini` for the LLM (this is what gets used for document and section summarization in AutoContext) and since OpenAI doesn't offer a reranker, we'll use the `NoReranker` class for that.
 ```python
 from dsrag.llm import OpenAIChatAPI from dsrag.reranker import NoReranker